Sleep Apnea Treatment in Peoria, IL

 - Adaptive servo-ventilation (ASV).
 This more recently approved airflow device learns your normal breathing pattern and stores the information in a built-in computer.
 After you fall asleep, the machine uses pressure to normalize your breathing pattern to prevent pauses in breathing.
 ASV may be more successful than CPAP in treating central sleep apnea, however, more study is needed.

 Due to the many forms of sleep apnea, it’s crucial for a proper diagnosis to have the recommended treatment.
 Peoria Ear, Nose & Throat Group’s specialists will give you the care you need to get your sleep back on track.
-Call our offices today at (309) 589-5900 to schedule your appointment.
+To schedule a consultation at our ENT clinic in Peoria, IL, please call (309) 589-5900 today.